ATHFEST Club Crawl featuring Bully (Main Stage)

 After a horrific crash in June—in which a semi truck hit and flipped their tour van, injuring all band members and crew—caused an unexpected delay, Charleston's The High Divers will at long last release Chicora, their follow-up to 2015's Riverlust, on March 2, 2018 via True Blue Records.

 Chicora takes its name from the Charleston neighborhood the band calls home, and it's fitting, given they did all the recording in their living room.
 And although the album was already finished before the van accident, it also serves as a reminder of the community that rallied around the band in its time of need.

 The band played over 50 shows just a month after their crash, and The High Divers will be hitting the road again in January, with an extra taste of home with them this time around: they'll be joined by Mitchell's sister and her band, Hannah Wicklund & The Steppin' Stones, on the aptly named Sibling Rivalry Tour.
 Chicora will be released on March 2, 2018 on True Blue Records.

-Los Coast has released two singles (which may be downloaded at loscoast.com) and plans to release its debut album very soon!
+Los Coast has released two singles (which may be downloaded at loscoast.com), and they plan to release their debut album on New West Records very soon!

 Which left Gispert, who had spent the majority of his adult life either in the studio or on the road with the band, at a crossroads.